jodobear/js30/02 - JS and CSS Clock/js30-ex02-notes.md

 ### CSS

+* ` background-size: cover;` This fits the image in a way that covers the entire window with that image, while some parts of the image might go out of the window.

+*  `rem`: The relative unit which multiplies the font-size of body element with the value specified.
+So if the body font size is 10px, 2rem would equal 20px.

-* `transform-origin: 100%;` this makes the hands rotate at the RHS end of the hands, default is `50%` which makes it rotate from the centre of the hands., similarly `0%` will make them rotate from LHS end of the hands.
+* `transform-origin: 100%;` moves the origin of rotation along x-axis.
+So `transform-origin: 100%;` would shift the origin to the rightmost end of the element (in our case, hand), default is `50%` which makes it rotate from the centre of the element (hands).Similarly `0%` will make them rotate from LHS end of the element (hands).

 * `transition: all 0.05s;`: `all` is keyword for `transition-property`, [further info](https://blog.alexmaccaw.com/css-transitions).
 The value for `transition-property` can be one of the following:

     * A single property name, as in the example: